-What Constitutes Sexual Harassment
+What Constitutes Sexual Discrimination

-Sexual harassment is a form of sex discrimination and is unlawful under federal, state, and (where applicable) local law.
-Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity, and the status of being transgender.
+Sexual discrimination is unlawful under federal, state, and, where applicable, local law.
+Sexual discrimination includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender (including gender expression, gender identity, and the status of being transgender).

-Under New York State Human Rights Law, sexual harassment is unlawful when it subjects an individual to inferior terms, conditions, or privileges of employment.
+Under New York State Human Rights Law, sexual discrimination, including sexual harassment is unlawful when it subjects an individual to inferior terms, conditions, or privileges of employment.
 Harassment need not be severe or pervasive to be unlawful, and can be any harassing conduct that consists of more than petty slights or trivial inconveniences.

-Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex when:
+Sexual harassment includes unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex, sexual orientation, self-identified or perceived sex or gender when:

-- a) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - b) Such conduct is made either explicitly or implicitly a term or condition of employment; or c) Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.
+- a) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive work environment, even if the reporting individual is not the intended target of the sexual harassment; - b) Such conduct is made either explicitly or implicitly a term or condition of employment; or - c) Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual's employment.